With summer a fading memory, hiking might be far from mind. But don’t pack up the kids’ hiking boots just yet.

 Check conditions: King County Parks, 206-296-4232

-Directions: From I-5, drive SR 18 eastbound to Covington and exit at 272nd Street (Kent-Kangley road). through Covington and Maple Valley.
-Soon after crossing SR 169 (Maple Valley Highway) you’ll take a left onto Summit Landsburg Road.
-At 4.4 miles you’ll come to a stop sign; turn left onto Landsburg Road Southeast.
+Directions: From I-5, drive SR 18 eastbound to Covington and exit at 272nd Street (Kent-Kangley road).
+Pass through Covington and Maple Valley.
+Soon after crossing SR 169 (Maple Valley Highway) you’ll take a left onto S.E.
+Summit Landsburg Road.
+At 4.4 miles you’ll come to a stop sign; turn left onto Landsburg Road S.E.
 Continue down the hill, cross the Cedar River (you will see a slalom course set up in the river here), and park in one of the spacious lots on either side of the road to access the trail.
+More information on the WTA website.

 Description: Often thought of as a bike path, the mostly-paved Cedar River Trail makes a splendid fall hike too, especially for those pushing strollers or in wheelchairs.
 Another bonus — the trail’s finished surface won’t have the mud that often mucks up dirt trails in the wetter months.